Reduplication: Adjectives

 9. 離婚りこんしたくないなら、あなた自身じしん雄々おおしいおとこになる必要ひつようがあります。

-If you don’t wish to divorce, you yourself must become manly.
+If you don’t wish to get divorced, you yourself must become a manly man.

-There are many people in this world that put on an ominous aura.
+There are many people in this world that put out an ominous aura.

 It is a very sublime temple.